-Step 10: Installing the button.
+Step 11: Installing the rapid fire button.

-- Using your 9/64th Drill make a hole for installing the button into your controller.
+- Using your 9/64th Drill make a hole for installing the rapid fire button into your controller.
 We put ours on the inside of the right side hand grip.
 You can put where button where ever is comfortable for you.
-Just be sure there is clearance for the rumble motor or whatever else may interfere with the controller closing correctly. - You button has 4 legs on it and you really only need 2.
+Just be sure there is clearance for the rumble motor or whatever else may interfere with the controller closing correctly. - Your button has 4 legs on it and you really only need 2.
 When looking at the button you will see it has two legs on one edge of the button and the other two are directly across.
 You want to remove two legs that are on the same edge.
 You will end up with a button that has 3 sides with no legs and one side with two legs.
 See the right side image below for additional information. - Finally use a generous amount of hot glue to hold the button in place.